 Finally, a book that makes sense of Greater Depth!
 How to ensure that all your ...

 (NB: this is the PDF version only.
-For a hard copy, please visit this page).
+For a hard copy or Kindle Version, please visit this page).
 Maths is seen as confusing by many, yet it does not have to be this way.
 With good teaching, careful practice, and the right examples, there is no reason why anyone cannot succeed.
 In this book, you will learn about the characteristics of Greater Depth, how to avoid shallow thinking, and ten solid techniques for ensuring that your children get the best possible experience of mathematics.

 Part one talks about the four key characteristics of GD: Curiosity, Metacognition, Making Connections, and Open Questions.